Geronimo: Code name

-The United States military used the code name "Geronimo" for the raid that killed Al-Qaeda terrorist Osama bin Laden in 2011, but its use outraged some American Indians.
+The United States military used the code name "Geronimo" for the raid that killed Al-Qaeda terrorist Osama bin Laden in 2011, but its use outraged some Native Americans.
 It was subsequently reported to be named or renamed "Operation Neptune Spear".

 Harlyn Geronimo, known to be Geronimo's great-grandson, said to the Senate Commission on Indian Affairs:

 Commemorations

 Three towns in the U.S. are named after Geronimo: one each in Arizona, Oklahoma, and Texas.
 Also named after him was the SS Geronimo, a WWII Liberty ship.
 In the U.S. Postal Service's serial "Legends of the West", a 29¢ postage stamp showing Geronimo was issued on October 18, 1994.

 In popular culture

+Music

-MusicGeronimo is a track recorded by Les Elgart and his orchestra on their Sophisticated Swing album (Columbia CL-536; 1953).
+Geronimo is a track recorded by Les Elgart and his orchestra on their Sophisticated Swing album (Columbia CL-536; 1953).
+The British instrumental rock group The Shadows released a single “Geronimo” in 1963, written by group member Hank Marvin.
+It stalled at number 11 in the British charts, their lowest since breaking through in 1960 with the charttopping Apache.
 In 1972, Michael Martin Murphey's song Geronimo's Cadillac was inspired by Walter Ferguson's photo of Geronimo sitting in a luxury Locomobile.
 The song hit number 37 on the Billboard Hot 100, and it was later covered by Cher and Hoyt Axton.
 The German duo Modern Talking released a different song with the same title (but with a less explicit lyrical connection to Geronimo) in 1986.
 In 2014, the indie pop band Sheppard released Geronimo, which reached number one on the Australian Singles Chart in April that year.